 Make sure you buy funds with the appropriate dividend distribution policy for your tax situation.

-The goal of Fixed Income is to minimize risk.
-Fixed Income is about preserving our capital.
+The goal of bonds is to minimize risk.
+Bonds are about preserving our capital.

 We minimize risk by investing in bonds of governments with a low likelihood of default (i.e. bankruptcy).
 Ideally, these bonds should be denominated in our own currency (e.g. EUR, GBP) to minimize currency risk.